Simple Living Tips

 Tip #5.
 Watch less and unplug more

 Another secret of simple living is to turn it off.
-It is amazing how quickly time can trickle away when we are watching TV.
-Shut it off, step away, and enjoy the beauty around you.
+It is amazing how quickly time can trickle away when watching TV or scrolling on our phones.

-Slow down just a bit and be present in every minute of every day.
+Slow down just a bit and be present in every minute of every day creating memories that you can look back on.

 Tip #6.
 Bake

 One of my favorite kitchen gadgets is my kneading board.
-This amazing tool makes bread making so much easier to do.
+This amazing tool makes bread-making easier and keeps your counters cleaner.

 Tip #8.
 Start a Garden